Fred Zain: Further investigation

-An investigation in Texas found that while working with the Bexar County medical examiner's office, Zain had engaged in misconduct and fraud that may have resulted in as many as 180 wrongful convictions.
+An investigation in Texas found that while working with the Bexar County Medical Examiner's Office, Zain had engaged in misconduct and fraud that may have resulted in as many as 180 wrongful convictions.
 As in West Virginia, the Texas investigation found numerous instances of Zain filing reports on tests that had never even been done, reporting negative results as positive, and describing inconclusive results as conclusive.
 Bexar County dismissed him after learning of his misconduct in West Virginia.
 Reviews of the cases he had processed resulted in charges being dismissed and convictions reversed for multiple cases in West Virginia and Texas.
 West Virginia alone eventually paid a combined total of $6.5 million to settle lawsuits by people who had been convicted wrongfully due to Zain.

 Zain was charged with fraud, but his trial was delayed indefinitely after he was diagnosed with liver cancer.
 In 2001, he was charged with four counts of obtaining money by false pretenses, but the jury deadlocked.
 A new fraud trial was later scheduled for July 2003.
 In December 2002, Zain succumbed to his liver cancer and died in his home in Ormond Beach, Florida.

+Fallout from Zain's malfeasance continued for several years.
+In 2016, for instance, former minor league baseball player Jimmie Gardner had his 1987 sexual assault conviction thrown out on appeal after contending Zain misrepresented the evidence against him.
+In 2019, he reached a $175,000 settlement with the city of Charleston.